 All branded amps will have their rms power written on them.
 If an amp does not mention this quantity anywhere on the manual or itself, and only mentions peak power, you should try to avoid it.
 Another way to check the rating of an amp is through the fuse rating.
 But that can be altered by the manufacturer or the shopkeeper by putting a larger fuse.

 It is always advised to have separate amps for your woofers and speakers.
-For speakers you can have 2 or 4 channel amps as per your requirement.
+For speakers, you can have 2 or 4 channel amps as per your requirement.
 For subwoofers, monoblocks are your best choice.
 These are class D amps which are very energy efficient and require lesser current than class a/b amps to give max power output.
-Same rule apply for amps as speakers when buying amps for woofers.
-The only difference is that some subwoofers can be over powered so you can get higher sound level.
+Same rule applies for amps as speakers when buying amps for woofers.
+The only difference is that some subwoofers can be overpowered so you can get a higher sound level.
 But that requires a properly tuned box and tuning by an expert.